chipxsd/stream-based-sync/stream-based-sync.md

 #### Creating Tasks

-Telling the to-do `List` object to create and put a new `Task` on list will now also vend an `Event`:
+Telling the to-do `Todo.List` object to create and put a new `Todo.Task` on list will now also vend an `Sync.Event`:

 ```swift
 let todoList = List()